 Name Organisation Comment Parish Council response Changes to Plan SCC, as the Education Authority, has the responsibility for ensuring there is sufficient provision of school places for children to be educated in the area local to them.
 This is achieved by accounting for existing demand and new developments.
 SCC, therefore, produces and annually updates a five-year forecast on school capacity.
 The forecast aims to reserve 5% capacity for additional demand thus the forecasting below may refer to 95% capacity.
 The information below is to inform the Neighbourhood Planning Group's understanding of educational provision in the Plan Area and does not need to be included in the Plan.
 Early Years Care As there are no additional housing sites allocated in this plan, this is likely to be a minimal impact on Early Years Care providers, and their capacity to take on additional children.
 Currently all provision is provided outside of this Parish for any children resident in Hargrave.
 Noted None Primary Education The primary education catchment school is Ickworth Park Primary, which is not currently forecast to exceed 95% capacity during the forecast period.
-The number of pupils arising from applications pending decision and local plan site allocations is also not expected to cause the school to exceed 95% capacity based on current forecasts.
-Note d Nieros Cocondan, Education Noted None Secondary Education For secondary education provision, the parish used to be within a shared catchment area between King Edward VI CEVC School and County High School.
+The number of pupils arising from applications pending decision and local plan site allocations is also not expected to cause the school to exceed 95% capacity based on current forecasts. based on current forecasts.
+Noted None Secondary Education Noted None For secondary education provision, the parish used to be within a shared catchment area between King Edward VI CEVC School and County High School.
 King Edward VI CEVC School still admits children using catchment area within their admissions criteria, but County High School no longer operates a catchment area to prioritise applications to the school.
 King Edward VI CEVC School and County High School are not currently forecast to exceed 95% capacity during the forecast period.
-When considering secondary education provision in Bury St Edmunds, the schools in the town are also not forecast to exceed 95% capacity based on current forecasts. also have forecast to exceed 3370 capacity based on current forecasts.
-Noted None Fire and Rescue 1.0.00 1.0110 Suffolk Fire & Rescue Service (SFRS) has considered the plan and are of the opinion that, given the level of growth proposed, SFRS do not envisage
+When considering secondary education provision in Bury St Edmunds, the schools in the town are also not forecast to exceed 95% capacity based on current forecasts.
+Noted None Fire and Rescue Suffolk Fire & Rescue Service (SFRS) has considered the plan and are of the opinion that, given the level of growth proposed, SFRS do not envisage